strauss/hornet-queen/README.md

     - Actually, a Trove4J based implementation of their HashTable for UUID keys was the core inspiration for Hornet Queen.
       I had to copy a lot of their code to make it work and I realized that this approach was not feasible at all.
       This experience also lead to my desire to avoid code generation at all costs.
-- What are you hiding in the `hash` package besides the test cases?
+- What are you hiding in the `hash` package among the test cases?
     - Just go and see for yourself :-)

 ## Planned features for the future

-- Faster copying of native generic arrays
+- ~~Faster copying of native generic arrays~~
 - Tree based sets and maps
     - Trading more time for less space ... if done correctly
 - Heap based priority queues